hpc/charliecloud/doc-src/install.rst

 To install (FHS-compliant)::

+  $ make install --prefix=/foo/bar

+If building a package for charliecloud, use :DISTDIR to specify the working directory

-  $ make install PREFIX=/foo/bar
+  $ make install --prefix=/foo/bar --DISTDIR=/foo/package_location

-Note that :code:`PREFIX` is required.
+Note that :code:`prefix` is required.
 It does not default to :code:`/usr/local` like many packages.